 Frequently Asked Questions

 At Allied Aquatics, we are your swimming pool services ally.
 We believe your swimming pool should be your backyard oasis from the stress and worry of this fast paced world.
 We understand your time is valuable and you have greater things to concern yourself with than maintaining and repairing your swimming pool.
 We provide pool services in Frisco TX, McKinney TX and the surrounding communities.
+You have questions about McKinney pool service?
 Below are some of our most Frequently Asked Questions about pool maintenance 101.
 We are your McKinney pool cleaning service experets!

 A: The amount of time required to run your system depends on the time of year and the conditions around your pool area.
 In the spring and summer months as the weather becomes warmer and swimming increases, the demand for chemicals and filtration increases.
 It is recommended that the entire volume of water be filtered through twice a day.
 This can typically be achieved in an 8-10 hour run time per day.
 In the fall and winter as the weather turns cooler and the demand for chemicals and filtration decreases.
 It is recommended that the entire volume of water be filtered through once per day.
 This can typically be achieved in a 4-6 hour run time per day.
 Certain situations will dictate that your pumps run longer: If your pool is on a heavily wooded lot, you will want to extend the run times during the fall and spring.
 If you heat the pool in the winter your demand for both chemicals and filtration will not decrease and you will to continue to use the guidelines for spring and summer operation.